SkylineCommunications/RAD-Manager_ASP/RAD Manager/CatalogInformation/README.md

 - Easily configure **which parameters to monitor** with RAD.
 - **Visualize** current and historical results of RAD.
-- **Experiment** with all available options in RAD to see which are best for you.
+- **Experiment** with all available options in RAD to see which work best for you.

 ## Prerequisites